cn0304/edu-ragbot-final/data/Management and Science University/Courses.md

 ### Entry Requirements

-Entry Requirements Possess SPM with a minimum of three (3) credits in any subject or its equivalent; OR a pass in Sijil Tinggi Persekolahan Malaysia (STPM) with a minimum Grade C (GP 2.00) in any subject or its equivalent; OR a pass in Sijil Tinggi Agama Malaysia (STAM) with a minimum grade of Maqbul ; OR a Certificate (Level 3, MQF) in any qualification with at least a CGPA of 2.00; OR a pass in SKM/SVM Level 3, MQF in Early Child Care / Preschool Note: HEPs need to conduct specific screening and provide guidance related to the field of the programme for these students.
-OR other relevant equivalent qualifications recognised by the Malaysian Government as equivalent to the above requirements.
-English Competency Requirement (International Student) Achieve a grade in the Malaysian University English Test (MUET) or any English competency test equivalent to a Low B1 in the Common European Framework of Reference for Languages (CEFR) .
+Entry Requirements Possess SPM with a minimum of THREE credits in any subject or its equivalent; OR A pass in Sijil Tinggi Persekolahan Malaysia (STPM) with a minimum of Grade C (GP 2.0) in any subject or its equivalent; OR A pass in Sijil Tinggi Agama Malaysia (STAM) with a minimum grade of Maqbul; OR A Certificate (Level 3, MQF) in any qualification with at least a CGPA of 2.00; OR A pass in SKM/SVM Level 3, MQF in Early Child Care/Preschool (Note: HEPs need to conduct specific screening and guidance related to the field of the programme for the students.) ; OR Other relevant equivalent qualifications recognised by the Malaysian government as equivalent to the above requirements.
+English Competency Requirement (International Student): Achieve a grade in the Malaysian University English Test (MUET) or any English competency test equivalent to a Low B1 in the Common European Framework of Reference for Languages (CEFR).

 ### About